Considering Chemo for Lupus

 Chemotherapy is typically reserved for more aggressive forms of lupus and may be taken over the course of several months.

-There are three major chemo medications for lupus that are given to patients.
+There are three major chemo medications for lupus that are given to patients, so let’s learn more about chemo for lupus treatment.

 Mycophenolate mofetil (commonly known as CellCept) was originally created for recent organ transplant recipients.